cyphunk/sbdl/README.md

 Pull requests welcome.

-* Thank you Jennifer Guerke for the in-depth discussions on issues with encrypted only firmwares and to Jakob Lell for writing about exactly this issue through example (see links in intro).
+* Thank you Jennifer Gehrke for the in-depth discussions on issues with encrypted only firmwares and to Jakob Lell for writing about exactly this issue through example (see links in intro).

 ## Disclaimer